Prices are going up. Lots of pages to change and it is taking longer than i thought. In the meantime take advantage of this sale.

 As you continue, you will want to use the manipulatives with each new concept.
 This is the design of the program.
 We want you to use the blocks in each new area and then gradually move to the abstract."

 Instead I will comment: When getting started with any new concept, always start in the concrete (with base ten blocks) no matter what age they are.
 Then as much as possible move to drawings and then to the symbols.
 Sometimes you have to go from the concrete directly to the symbols but be sure to go back and make sketches or drawings of the base ten blocks.
-My own sons are at the point where they can see the problems in their heads.
+My own sons have gotten to the point where they can see the problems in their heads.
 They look like little geniuses when I ask them to square root x² + 8x +16 and they do it orally with no base ten blocks drawings or symbols...just words.
 They are looking at a picture in their minds.
 At the time of this writing they are 5 and 7.

 "Using the blocks to do problems that you can already do on paper with traditional methods allows you to discover your own understanding.
 You'll be amazed at what you will learn.